Antelopes

 When the Europeans arrived in America, this species was unbelievably abundant in the West.
 However, uncontrolled hunting caused this iconic animal to have been almost eradicated by around 1900.
 Following conservation efforts in later years, it is now common again many places in the West.
 Today, larger or smaller herds are distributed across the western half of North America, from extreme southern Canada southwards to northern Mexico.

-The pronghorn is an animal of prairies and semi-desert.
-This picture is from near Cody, Wyoming.
-(Photo copyright © by Kaj Halberg)
+The pronghorn is an animal of prairies and semi-desert, here photographed near Cody, Wyoming.
+(Photos copyright © by Kaj Halberg)

 A rain shower has drenched this pronghorn in Yellowstone National Park, Wyoming.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 (Uploaded February 2020)